jevontrei/JoelvonTreifeldt_T2A2/README.md

 ### R8 - Explain how to use this application’s API endpoints.

-# TALK ABOUT RESTful AND HOW I MOVED some ROUTES TO BE UNDER OTHER resources... like patients/x/treatments/ etc, while general treatment stuff is still under /treatments/
+#### TALK ABOUT RESTful AND HOW I MOVED some ROUTES TO BE UNDER OTHER resources... like patients/x/treatments/ etc, while general treatment stuff is still under /treatments/... mention nested resources

 Each endpoint should be explained, including the following data for each endpoint: